10 Key factors of being a good leader

 If your team is asking questions about the task, try to ensure you are armed with the answers.
 By not having the necessary information to hand, you could lose respect from certain team members in your team.

-At the end of the day, people want to be led by those they respect, who have a clear sense of direction for the business.
-Contact one of our consultants on 01829 732374 to see how Collingwood can help your managers and your people to pinpoint their strengths and limitations or to provide an accurate insight into how people behave at work, giving you a greater level of certainty when recruiting.
+At the end of the day, people want to be led by those they respect, who have a clear vision and direction for the business.
+Contact one of our consultants on 00 44 1829 732374 to see how Collingwood can help your managers and your people to pinpoint their strengths and limitations or to provide an accurate insight into how people behave at work, giving you a greater level of certainty when recruiting.